oli-ctrl/SessionQombo/README.md

 # SessionQombo

-Saves the combo from the previous song+ other fun stuffs with combo
+A mod for beat saber that makes the combo counter persist across level load, like in the game `In The Groove`

 ## Credits